oskarek/swift-json-parsing/README.md

 "205,99,138"
 ```

 The truth is, both representations are reasonable (as well as many other possibilities), and it's possible that you might have one API endpoint returning RGB colors in the first format, and another in the second format.
 But when using Codable, you would have to choose one of the formats to be the one used for the `RGBColor` type.
-To handle both variants, you would have to define two separate types, something like `RGBColorWithObjectRepresentaion` and `RGBColorWithStringRepresentation`, and conform both of them to `Codable`, with the different decoding/encoding strategies.
+To handle both variants, you would have to define two separate types, something like `RGBColorWithObjectRepresentation` and `RGBColorWithStringRepresentation`, and conform both of them to `Codable`, with the different decoding/encoding strategies.

 Using the *JSONParsing* library, you can easily just create two separate parsers, one for each alternative: